whiprandolph/bestseller/Part 2 - Why Are We So Lost？/06 - Why Are We So Lost？.md

 ## Chapter 6: Why Are We So Lost?

-Everybody is born with a sense of dignity, meaning that we each have a natural impulse to _stand for what's right_ for ourselves and our neighbors.
+Everybody is born with a sense of dignity, meaning that we each have a natural impulse to _stand up for what's right_ for ourselves and our neighbors.

 As I studied healthy cultures, I repeatedly saw a common response in times of trouble: people come together, discuss the problem, and consider how to respond collectively so they can return to that respectful way of life that all humans expect from birth.